Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement.Files.Shares/README.md

 [Source code][source] | [Package (NuGet)][package] | [API reference documentation][docs] | [REST API documentation][rest_docs] | [Product documentation][product_docs]

+## Known Issues

+This product is in beta.
+Some features will be missing or have significant bugs.
+Please see [Known Issues](../Azure.Storage.DataMovement/KnownIssues) for detailed information.

 ## Getting started

 ### Install the package